 Keep learning about capsule technology trends...

-What to Look for In Acid Resistant Capsules
+What look for In Acid Resistant Capsules

 - Low moisture content, ideal for moisture sensitive or hygroscopic formulations.